RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 3.md

 Answer: A

-### [important] Question # 6 - Roland is a physical security specialist in an organization that has a large amount of  expensive lab equipment that often moves around the facility.
+### Question # 6 - Roland is a physical security specialist in an organization that has a large amount of  expensive lab equipment that often moves around the facility.
 Which one of the following technologies would provide the most automation of an inventory control process in a  cost- effective manner?
 A.	IPS
 B.	Wi- Fi
 C.	RFID